caesarfeta/dot_com/story/client_side/client_side.md

 }
 </pre>

 That's the system.
-It's bone-headedly obvious.
+In summary...

 * Every page gets a wrapper-tag which surrounds all other page content.
 * Pages can be grouped together by adding additional group names to the wrapper-tag's class attributes.